 “For thus says the One who is high and lifted up, who inhabits eternity, whose name is Holy: ‘I dwell in the high and holy place, and also with him who is of a contrite and lowly spirit, to revive the spirit of the lowly, and to revive the heart of the contrite.’”Isaiah 57:15

-Since suffering takes many different forms, it’s hard to define.
-Being laid off from work?
-Being stuck in a toxic work environment?
-Receiving a tough medical diagnosis?
-Being separated from friends and family for an extended period of time?
+Since suffering takes many different forms, like a layoff from work, a toxic work encironment, a tough medical diagnosis.
+Or something we all can likely relate to–being separated from friends and family for an extended period of time.

 I’ve experienced a lot of these situations over the past year, and in each one, it’s been hard for me to feel God’s presence and find his goodness.
 So, how does God comfort us in the midst of suffering?